 Welcome to LCAS!
 We are a volunteer organization made up of over 1400 members.
 Our commitment to help preserve wildlife and habitat diversity throughout the Pacific Northwest involve many activities for all ages.
 Come to a Program Meeting or a Bird Walk and get to know us!

---Maeve Sowles, president (at)laneaudubon.org
+--Maeve Sowles, audubon(at)laneaudubon.org

 It’s the time of year when we have an opportunity to create bird-friendly yards!
 Get out in the garden to work some landscaping magic with the purpose of welcoming the migrating birds to nest and raise their young in our area.
 Birds have been using the Northern Hemisphere for nesting over thousands of years.
 In recent years, human impacts on the environment have drastically changed their world, as well as ours.
 Actions we take today can help make our yards more welcoming to the birds and wildlife.

 The goal is to provide native plants the birds can eat, the pollinators can get their sustenance from, and that are relatively easy to grow in our Pacific Northwest soils and climate.
 Overall it is a win-win-win for animals, plants and people.
 Native plants are habituated to our weather cycles, require less water in the summer, and can also survive the wet cold winters.
 They produce nectar for birds and insects in the spring, and fruits and nuts for birds and other wildlife in the autumn.
 These plant species are also fairly resistant to insect pests and diseases, so in general they do not require much human intervention.

 April and springtime are a welcome change from our intense winter weather.
 Nature and the outdoors beckon with spring plant growth and the arrival of migrating birds.
 Each morning I open the upstairs window and breathe in the fresh air.
 I take stock of the weather, watch and listen to the birds for a few minutes, and assess the new day.
 Connecting with nature is a necessity for my mental and physical health.